Boards without committees – the 'circle model' of governance

 5. Examples of the 'circle model' in practice

-Our associate governance experts, Fred Birkett, Fiona Stagg and Ian Preston, helped us with this article.
+Our associate governance experts, Fred Birkett, Ian Preston and Fee Stagg helped us with this article.

 What makes it different

-The task of monitoring specific areas is usually assigned to committees.
+The task of monitoring specific areas has traditionally been assigned to committees.
 In the 'circle model', it's delegated to individuals or pairs instead.
+These are sometimes called 'link' or 'nominated' trustees or governors.

 Like all things, this model has its pros and cons.